Blog

 Do SIL Providers Have to Be Registered in 2026?
 Mandatory Registration Explained

 Yes.
-All providers delivering Supported Independent Living (SIL) services must commence the registration process in line with the NDIS Commission's transition requirements (still to be officially released) commencing on 1st July 2026.
+All providers delivering Supported Independent Living (SIL) services must commence the registration process in line with the NDIS Commission's transition requirements commencing on 1st July 2026.
 This includes providers who have previously operated as unregistered providers under plan management or self-management arrangements.

 The NDIS Commission has announced that from the 1st July 2026, transition to mandatory registration will commence.
 This is a significant change for the sector, as SIL has historically been available from both registered and unregistered providers.
 Under the new framework, SIL is classified as a high-risk support requiring mandatory registration, certified audits, and compliance with specific Practice Standards.